Javedan

-A couple years back, the heavy rain in Karachi caused some blocks of the housing project to be flooded because of inadequate sewage and water disposal lines, however the management has now taken adequate measures to prevent a similar situation in the future.
-Residents of some blocks claimed that they had difficulties once the flooding began that remained for over a week.
-However, allegedly some media houses blew the actual problem out of proportion.
+In 2020, the heavy rain in Karachi caused some blocks of the housing project to be flooded because of inadequate sewage and water disposal lines, the management was said to have taken measures to avoid such disasters in the future.
+Residents of some blocks complained of the challenges they faced, including having to temporarily relocate, as the water flooded their homes for over a week.